eightbitraptor/jqplot-rails/README.md

 like in this example

     <%= jqplot 200, 400, [[1, 2, 3, 4], [4, 3, 2, 1]], {legend: {show: true}} %>

+This helper is based on code from https://github.com/Guidecase/jqplot-rails